nacholandaz/agagentgpt/src/LOCAL_DEVELOPMENT.md

 ## Step 3: Get Google App Password

 1. Go to https://myaccount.google.com/apppasswords
-2. Sign in with hq@fronesis.mx
+2. Sign in with core@cocentrica.org
 3. If 2-Step Verification isn't enabled, enable it first
 4. Create an App Password for "Mail"
 5. Copy the 16-character password and paste it in your `.env` file